Soul Recuperative Care

 Under California law, recuperative care is designed as short-term support lasting up to six months.
 Otherwise, the specific length of stay depends on the participant’s recovery progress, managed care plan guidelines, and available discharge options.

-When your stay concludes, Soul Housing staff work with referring care teams and community partners to share discharge information and connect participants with available housing or support resources.
+When your stay concludes, Soul Housing staff work with referring care teams and community partners to share discharge information and connect participants with available support resources.
 While affordable housing in LA is scarce and Soul Housing cannot guarantee placement in long-term housing, our team will do its absolute best to connect each participant with the most suitable available options as their discharge date nears.

 Yes.
 Soul Housing now offers 24/7 intake for referrals, including nights, weekends, and holidays.